Tailor: Generating and Perturbing Text with Semantic Controls: Contrast Set Details ( )

-In Table~\ref{table:challenge_set_table_full}, we illustrate our perturbation procedures for creating contrast sets.
-Besides BoolQ and UD English already introduced in \S\ref{sec:contrast_set}, \emph{Matres contrast set}~\citet{gardner2020evaluating} relies on within-sentence context: As a task that requires detecting and changing the temporal order of two verbs, our perturbations heavily rely on their syntactic relationships.
+In Table~\ref{table:challenge_set_table_full}, we illustrate our perturbation strategies for creating contrast sets.
+Besides BoolQ, already introduced in \S\ref{sec:contrast_set}, the \emph{Matres contrast set}~\citet{gardner2020evaluating} relies on within-sentence context: As a task that requires detecting and changing the temporal order of two verbs, our perturbations heavily rely on their syntactic relationships.
 For example, to change the \emph{appearance order} of verbs in text (as described in ~\cite{gardner2020evaluating}), we would take the parent verb as the base predicate, and \optag{MOVE} the text span containing the child verb.

-Further, in,\emph{QA implication}~\cite{ribeiro2019red}, we combine \sysname with semantic heuristics: by defining mappings between WH-words and answer types (\eg ``who'' and ``the Huguenots''), we can easily create new questions that are about different targets.
+For \emph{QA implication}~\cite{ribeiro2019red}, we combine \sysname with semantic heuristics: by defining mappings between WH-words and answer types (\eg ``who'' and ``the Huguenots''), we can easily create new questions about different targets.

-As mentioned in \S\ref{sec:contrast_set}, the \sysname-generated contrast sets contain fewer artifacts compared to the original BoolQ validation set.
-Here, we provide a straightforward visualization to show the effect.
-As shown in Figure~\ref{fig:competency}, many tokens in the original BoolQ validation data are biased towards the positive class (with the red dots distributed in the $>0.5$ region), while most tokens in the edited set fall within the confidence region denoting no significant feature-level biases.
+For \emph{UD English}~\cite{nivre2016universal}, we use constrained decoding~\citep{hokamp-liu-2017-lexically} to prevent generation of the original prepositional phrase.
+Our strategy for changing prepositional phrase (PP) attachments from \emph{verb$\rightarrow$noun} is similar to that of \emph{noun$\rightarrow$verb}, introduced in \sect{sec:contrast_set}.
+We use the following composition of perturbation operations: append the preposition to the patient keyword (\eg ``ham or sausages \add{with}''), change patient keyword specificity from \optag{\swap{complete}{partial}} (to generate a new PP attaching to the patient), and delete the argument with original verb attachment (\eg \optag{ADVERBIAL} ``with your breakfast'').